What are Social Sciences classes?

 Psychology

-In this course, students will learn about different psychology areas, but not limited to traditional areas of learning, memory, development, personalities, behaviors, psychopathology, psychotherapy, and the modern regions of forensic psychology, terrorism, gender psychology, and much more.
+In this course, students will learn about different psychology areas, including but not limited to traditional areas of learning, memory, development, personalities, behaviors, psychopathology, psychotherapy, and the modern regions of forensic psychology, terrorism, gender psychology, and much more.
 Students will also learn the practical application of psychology in everyday life.

 AP Classes

-- AP History: World History – Covers the cultural, economic, political, and social developments that have shaped the world from c.
+• AP History: World History – Covers the cultural, economic, political, and social developments that have shaped the world from c.
 1200 to the present

-- AP History: European History – Covers the cultural, economic, political, and social developments that have shaped Europe from c.
-1450 to the present
+• AP History: European History – Covers the cultural, economic, political, and social developments that have shaped Europe from c.
+1450 to the present.

-- AP History: United States History – Covers the cultural, economic, political, and social developments that have shaped the United States from c.
+• AP History: United States History – Covers the cultural, economic, political, and social developments that have shaped the United States from c.
 1491 to the present.

 In addition to History, there are several AP Classes that students can take in the area of High School Social Sciences:

-- AP Human Geography – Explores how humans have understood, used, and changed the surface of Earth.
+• AP Human Geography – Explores how humans have understood, used, and changed the surface of Earth.

-- AP Macroeconomics – Covers the principles of economics that apply to an economic system.
+• AP Macroeconomics – Covers the principles of economics that apply to an economic system.

-- AP Psychology – Understand the ideas, theories, and methods of the scientific study of behavior and mental processes.
+• AP Psychology – Understand the ideas, theories, and methods of the scientific study of behavior and mental processes.

-- AP US Government and Politics – study the key concepts and institutions of the political system and culture of the United States
+• AP US Government and Politics – study the key concepts and institutions of the political system and culture of the United States.

 IB Classes

-IB offers various classes within the area of History that focuses on different topics such as Society and Economy (750-1400), Causes and Effects of Wars (750-1500), etc. Overall, the IB history courses require students to study and compare examples from different world regions, helping to foster international-mindedness.
+IB offers various classes within the area of History that focus on different topics such as Society and Economy (750-1400), Causes and Effects of Wars (750-1500), etc. Overall, the IB history courses require students to study and compare examples from different world regions, helping to foster international-mindedness.

 More information about the class list is available on the IB website.